nickyiliwang0000/h/programming-fundamentals/variables.md

 # JavaScript variables

 _Variables_ are like containers used to name and store data.
 The data can be accessed by referring to the name of the variable.

 If you write the words `myLunch` on your lunchbag, anything that goes in there is your lunch.
 The value of the variable `myLunch` will be different on any given day (i.e. it varies).
 You can be asked the exact same question every day (e.g. "What's in the bag labelled `myLunch`?") and your answer will change: `a ham sandwich`, or `leftover roti`, or `sushi, baby! `.

 ## Creating a variable
 Before you're able to use a variable, you must be _declare_ it, then _assign_ it a value.
+Usually, you'll declare all your variables before you use them at the top of your JavaScript file.

 ### Declaring a variable
 There are three [_keywords_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Reserved_Words) special words that are reserved by JavaScript to denote specific behaviours) we can use to declare a variable: `let`, `const`, and `var`.